child protection photography policy

-If you both have ‘parental responsibility’ for your child you are both responsible for making major decisions concerning them, including the choice of school.
+If both parents have ‘parental responsibility’ for their child they are both responsible for making major decisions concerning them, including the choice of school.
 The court expects parents to work together to resolve any issues between themselves before involving the court.

 I recommend you think about the following: